National Rosé Day

 Another strength of Rosé wine, besides its versatility, is that it’s an inexpensive choice.
 It’s a lot less expensive than most major label red wines but is still pretty good.

-Rosé Doesn’t Have A Long Shelf Life
+Rosé Doesn’t Have a Long Shelf Life

 Although some wines can be kept at a controlled temperature for hundreds of years, Rosé isn’t such a wine.
-In fact, most experts would say that this wine should only be stored for a maximum of two to three years at the most.
+In fact, most experts would say that this wine should only be stored for a maximum of two to three years at most.
 In other words, this isn’t a wine that gets better with age.
 Sorry.

 Observing National Rosé Day

-National Rosé Day can be observed by cracking open a bottle of Rose wine and throwing a dinner party or simply while hanging out with friends.
+National Rosé Day can be observed by cracking open a bottle of Rosé wine and throwing a dinner party or simply while hanging out with friends.
 Rosé wine goes with a variety of different foods, so plan a party and enjoy this day in style.